andy-moore-energy/energy_storage_optimiser/README.md

 Scenario Management
 * Data connectivity is currently manual, the user needs to download data from external sources and create their own connection.
 Results are also similarly not stored and managed.
-* Data input should be connected to external sources that provide relevant data - such as the API for ENTSO-E for demand profiles.
+* Data input should be connected to external sources that provide relevant data - such as https://data.open-power-system-data.org/time_series/.
 * Sensitivity analysis of key metrics should be automated in the model run
 * Results should be stored in a standardised structure and a simple dashboard built to enable scenario comparison.
 * Model and results are currently stored within the same notebook - a future version should separate code into modules: